 For example, a rich uncle has assets that his nephew will inherit one day.
 However, this nephew is prone to gambling and doesn’t always make sound financial decisions.
 The uncle creates a trust containing a spendthrift clause, which pays his nephew a set amount of money on an annual basis.

-For more information on setting up specific types of trusts to protect your assets, please contact Monteforte Law, P.C in the Wilmington, Massachusetts area.
+For more information on setting up specific types of Trusts to protect your assets, please contact Monteforte Law, P.C in the Woburn, Massachusetts area.